 “It can wax and wane over time ,” said Freeland.
 “Depending on the joint, it may improve with exercise and movement.”
 However, he warned that some joints affected with arthritis can get worse with exercise.

-Owners will see a progression of lameness that could be very subtle when the horse is coming out of the stall to ultimately becoming “pretty consistent under all gaits and every day,” he said.
+Owners will see a progression of lameness.
+Initially, they might notice a subtle lameness when the horse walks out of the stll.
+Eventually, lameness will become “pretty consistent under all gaits and every day,” he said.

-Senior horse lameness also can result from soft tissue injuries.
-Some of these might be recent injuries, and some can be re-injury of something that happened when the horse was younger.
+Lameness in senior horses can also result from soft tissue injuries.
+These might be recent injuries or re-injury of something that happened when the horse was younger.

 Older horses can also suffer from degenerative soft tissue diseases.
 One mentioned by Freeland was suspensory ligament desmitis.
 He said that lameness issue can have genetic and conformational components.

-As horses age, they have less ability to heal themselves, noted Freeland.
-Things take longer to get better.
-“We have to be patient with those patients,” said Freeland.
+As horses age, they have less ability to heal themselves, noted Freeland, and healing might take longer.
+“We have to be patient with those patients,” he said.

 He added that owners have to understand that horses can re-injure themselves even if they have been rehabbed successfully